Robinhood event contracts | Robinhood

 Fees and commissions

-Robinhood charges a $0.01 commission per contract.
-However, there are no additional commissions or fees to hold your position until final cash settlement.
+Robinhood charges a $0.01 commission per contract bought or sold.
+There are no additional commissions or fees to hold your position until final cash settlement.

 Example